We will update this page with questions and answers as they arise.

 While we have come a long way since the first iteration of EWU’s academic advising restructure in 2016, there are remaining issues on campus that impact student satisfaction and retention, including inequitable faculty advisee caseloads and workloads that are unsustainable; lack of funding to hire tenure or tenure-track faculty or to provide release time for advising; perceived lack of knowledge, support, and time by faculty advisors to provide effective advising; undefined expectations and recognition of advising and advising functions at EWU; all leading to inconsistent student experiences with academic advising across campus.

-EWU is piloting Tandem Advising in order to address these and other advising issues, and to have a greater impact on student retention.
+In order to address these and other advising issues, and to have a greater impact on student retention, EWU has piloted Tandem Advising in the College of Health Science & Public Health.
 This potential change may allow faculty to have additional time to devote to instruction and high-impact practices through supportive mentorship where each student is connected to community engagement, internships, research, career and networking opportunities, and/or experiential learning, as examples.

 Faculty know their curriculum best; what if we don’t want to give up curriculum advising?

-Departments will not have to stop advising to the major if they do not wish to do so; however, it is encouraged.
+At this time, departments will not have to stop advising to the major if they do not wish to do so; however, it is strongly encouraged by the Office of the Provost.
 Regardless, there will be a CAAR advisor associated with each undergraduate student account and this advisor can help with General Education and University Graduation Requirements.
 CAAR advisors will also respond to all academic Early Warning System (EWS) cases and help facilitate the pre-university basic skills check for auto-enrollments for students in violation of this policy.

 What is the role of the professional advisor (CAAR)?